EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-working-around-webdriver.md

 Let's explore how we can accomplish each of these.

-## 1. Capture Response StatuCodes and Headers
+## 1. Capture Response Status Codes and Headers

 ## 2. Communicate Response Data to Consumer Code